 We document the importance of covenant violations in transmitting bank health to nonfinancial firms using a new supervisory data set of bank loans.
-More than one-third of loans in our data breach a covenant during the 2008-09 period, providing lenders the opportunity to force a renegotiation of loan terms or to accelerate repayment.
-Lenders in worse health are less likely to grant a waiver and more likely to force a reduction in the loan commitment.
-Quantitatively, the reduction in credit to borrowers with long-term credit but who violate a covenant accounts for an 11\% decline in the volume of loans and commitments outstanding during the 2008-09 crisis, slightly larger than the total contraction in credit during that period.
-We conclude that the transmission of bank health to nonfinancial firms occurs largely through the loan covenant channel.
+Roughly one-third of loans in our data breach a covenant during the 2008-09 period, providing lenders the opportunity to force a renegotiation of loan terms or to accelerate repayment of otherwise long-term credit.
+Lenders in worse health are more likely to force a reduction in the loan commitment following a violation.
+The reduction in credit to borrowers who violate a covenant can account for the majority of the cross-sectional variation in credit supply during the 2008-09 crisis.

 A geographic cross-sectional fiscal spending multiplier measures the effect of an increase in spending in one region in a monetary union.
 Empirical studies of such multipliers have proliferated in recent years.
-In this paper, I review this research and what the evidence implies for national multipliers.
+I review this research and what the evidence implies for national multipliers.
 Based on an updated analysis of the American Recovery and Reinvestment Act and a survey of empirical studies, my preferred point estimate for a cross-sectional output multiplier is 1.8.
-Economic theory of how to map these multipliers into a national multiplier has also advanced.
-Drawing on the theoretical literature, the paper discusses conditions under which the cross-sectional multiplier provides a rough lower bound for a particular national multiplier, the closed economy zero lower bound multiplier.
-Putting these elements together, the cross-sectional evidence suggests a national zero lower bound multiplier of about 1.7 or above, at the upper end of most studies based on time series evidence.
+Drawing on a complementary theoretical literature, the paper discusses conditions under which the cross-sectional multiplier provides a rough lower bound for a particular national multiplier, the closed economy, no-monetary-policy-response fiscal spending multiplier.
+Putting these elements together, the cross-sectional evidence suggests a national no-monetary-policy-response multiplier of about 1.7 or above.
 The paper concludes by offering suggestions for future research on cross-sectional multipliers.

 By how much does an extension of unemployment benefits affect macroeconomic outcomes such as unemployment?
 Answering this question is challenging because U.S. law extends benefits for states experiencing high unemployment.
 We use data revisions to decompose the variation in the duration of benefits into the part coming from actual differences in economic conditions and the part coming from measurement error in the real-time data used to determine benefit extensions.
 Using only the variation coming from measurement error, we find that benefit extensions have a limited influence on state-level macroeconomic outcomes.
 We use our estimates to quantify the effects of the increase in the duration of benefits during the Great Recession and find that they increased the unemployment rate by at most 0.3 percentage point.